GenomicsAotearoa/introduction-to-shell/docs/04-redirection.md

 efficiently.

-## File manipulation and more practices with pipes
+!!! circle-info  :File manipulation and more practices with pipes"

     To practice a bit more with the tools we've added to our tool kit so far and learn a few extra ones you can follow [this extra lesson](./Supplementary/1-supplementary.md) which uses the SRA metadata file.

 ## Writing for loops